tomas-fryza/avr-course/lab2-gpio/README.md

 3. In `main.c` comment binary operations with control registers (DDRB, PORTB) and rewrite the application with library functions.

-4. On a breadboard, connect a [two-color LED](http://lednique.com/leds-with-more-than-two-pins/) (3-pin LED) and resistors to pins PB2 and PB3.
+4. On a breadboard, connect a LED or a [two-color LED](http://lednique.com/leds-with-more-than-two-pins/) (3-pin LED) and resistor(s) to pin(s) PB2 (and PB3).
 Develop the code to achieve alternating blinking of two LEDs.

 5. (Optional) On a breadboard, connect an active-low push button to pin PD2.
 In your code, activate the internal pull-up resistor on this pin.
 Make the LEDs blink only when the button is pressed.